the1lab/1lab/src/Data/Bool/Base.lagda.md

 record So (b : Bool) : Type where constructor oh field
-    @irr ⦃ is-so ⦄ : if b then ⊤ else ⊥
+    ⦃ is-so ⦄ : if b then ⊤ˢ else ⊥ˢ
 ```

 <!--